-The increase in restricted assets and non-current liabilities is related to the issuance of long-term debt in the current year.
+The decrease in restricted assets is related to the decrease in contracts/retainage payable in the current year.

-The increase in current liabilities is mainly related to the increase in contracts/retainage payable in the current year.
+The decrease in current liabilities is mainly related to the decrease in contracts/retainage payable in the current year.

 Financial Analysis of the District (Continued)